Why P.U.M.P. ?

 Fluids and pipes are fun and all.
 But the more complex layout can be blueprinted and copied.
 Unfortunately, due to the random nature of how oil wells are found on the map, you're left with a significant chunk of manual labor for each oil field you claim.
 After a while placing pumpjacks gets old...

 P.U.M.P.
-(Prevent Unwanted Manual Pump-placement) adds a selection-tool with which you can select oil wells, and then plans the layout of pumpjacks and pipes for you.
+(Prevent Unwanted Manual Pump-placement) adds a selection-tool with which you can select oil wells (or other liquid resources from mods), and then plans the layout of pumpjacks, pipes and electric-poles for you.

 If you want P.U.M.P. to insert modules as well.
 Install Module Inserter and configure which modules you want.
 If you already have Module Inserter but don't want P.U.M.P. to insert modules, you can disable it in the settings.